rolling-scopes-school/tasks/react/modules/tasks/tests.md

 ## Suggested Test Scenarios

 ⚠️ You can use the following scenarios as a guide for writing your tests.
 Feel free to add more tests based on your components' specific behaviors and requirements.
 Your application may differ from these examples, so these scenarios are **suggestions only**.
-Remember, your goal is **80% test coverage**.
+Strive for **80% test statement coverage** as your target milestone.

 ### 1. Search Component Tests